saucelabs/elemental-next/frontend/docs/updated-tips/61-how-to-press-keyboard-keys/python.md

 language: python
 ---

-# How To Press Keyboard Keys
+# How to Press Keyboard Keys

 ## Intro